Brunch & Batter

 • ¼ teaspoon ground cinnamon

-• 5-6 Italian plums pitted and cut into quarters
+• 5-6 Italian plums; pitted and cut lengthwise into quarters *See post for more info or substitutions

 • ½ teaspoon lemon zest